 An Annual Report 2012 - National Strategy for Financial Literacy (accessible here) seems to be the first and only such report since New Zealand’s ‘National Strategy for Financial Literacy’ was launched in 2008.
 There were passing references to “raising financial capability” in the formal report of the Retirement Commissioner’s 2016 Review (accessible here) but seemingly no recent, substantial data that establish whether the National Strategy has changed the way New Zealanders as a whole do things.

 The Sorted web site

 One of the Commission for Financial Capabilities (CFFC’s) major initiatives since it started more than 20 years ago has been the web site at www.Sorted.org.nz.
-That has recently been re-designed and re-launched.
-It offers a number of calculating tools that are used online; also, guides on issues like planning, budgeting, managing debt, home buying, ‘protecting’ wealth, KiwiSaver and investing.
+It offers a number of calculating tools that are used online; also, guides on issues like planning, budgeting, managing debt, home buying, ‘protecting’ wealth, KiwiSaver and investing.\

 The calculators take what we think is an unnecessarily simple view of a user’s financial life.
 The retirement saving calculator, for us, requires too much information before any useful material starts emerging.
 It also takes account of only some issues.